majick/entry/README.md

 You can allow people to use custom domains and link with a CNAME record by enabling the `custom_domain` log type.

+### Revisions

+Every paste is given 5 revisions.
+Every time the paste is updated, a new revision is created for it.
+These revisions can be viewed as if they are other pastes, allowing users to iterate on versions of their pastes.

+Revisions can be enabled through config `app.enable_versioning`.

 ## Development

 1. Make sure you have [Bun](https://bun.sh) installed